rekha-balan/cloud-cicd-and-devops/ansible-13-roles/README.md

 -- templates
 -- vars

-Roles will look for main.yml
+Roles will look for main.yml.
+You will only need the folder that you need, not all folders
 </pre>

 <pre>